iamtheasad/The-Ham-L-Page/README.md

-It's a landing page with fully responsive
+It's a landing page.
+I am working on it.